Will I Get Jail Time if I Engage in Online Sexual Solicitation with an Undercover Police Officer in California?

-You will also be required to register as a Penal Code 290 PC sex offender, which means annual renewal at the local police station to confirm where you are living.
+You will also be required to register as a Penal Code 290 PC sex offender, which means an annual renewal at the local police station to confirm where you live.

-Your information will be published on the California Megan's Law website where it would show your name, picture, and address on the internet.
+Your information will be published on the California Megan's Law website, showing your name, picture, and address on the internet.

 Sending Harmful Material to Seduce a Minor – PC 288.2

-California Penal Code 288.2 PC makes it a crime to send of distribute harmful material of a sexual nature to a minor, which could occur over the internet or by mail.
+California Penal Code 288.2 PC makes it a crime to send or distribute harmful material of a sexual nature to a minor, which could occur over the internet or by mail.

 Harmful material includes depicting a minor engaged in sexual contact.
 PC 288.2 states:

-- “Anyone who knows, or should have known someone is a minor, knowingly sends by means of electronic communication, or in person, any harmful matter that depicts a minor engaging in sexual conduct with the intent of arousing or gratifying the passions or sexual desires.”
+- “Anyone who knows, or should have known someone is a minor, knowingly sends using electronic communication, or in person, any harmful matter that depicts a minor engaging in sexual conduct with the intent of arousing or gratifying the passions or sexual desires.”

-Other related California sex crime related to online sexual solicitation include the following:
+Other related California sex crimes related to online sexual solicitation include the following: